Karakalpaks: Geography

 The Karakalpak population is mainly confined to the central part of Karakalpakstan that is irrigated by the Amu Darya.
-The largest communities live in Nukus, the capital of Karakalpakstan and the surrounding large towns, such as Khodzheli, Shimbay, Takhtaitash, Shomanay and Kungrad.
+The largest communities live in Nukus, the capital of Karakalpakstan and the surrounding large towns, such as Khodjeyli, Shimbay, Takhiatash, Shomanay and Kungrad.
 Although their homeland bears their name, the Karakalpaks are not the largest ethnic group living in Karakalpakstan.
 They are increasingly being outnumbered by Uzbeks, many of whom are being encouraged to move into the rich agricultural region around Turtkul and Beruniy.

 Rural Karakalpaks mainly live on former collective or state farms, most of which have been recently privatised.
 Many rural Karakalpaks have been seriously affected by the desiccation of the Aral Sea, which has destroyed the local fishing industry along with much of the grazing and agricultural land in the north of the delta.
-Karakalpaks have nowhere to go.
 The majority of Karakalpakstan is occupied by desert: the Kyzyl Kum on the eastern side, the barren Ustyurt Plateau to the west and now the growing Aralkum to the north, once the bed of the former Aral Sea.